antimof/UxPlay/README.md

 through the avahi-daemon service, and is included in  most Linux distributions (this service can also be provided by macOS, iOS or Windows servers).

-_Note: UxPlay currently only uses the AirPlay screen-mirroring protocol (not the AirPlay audio-only streaming protocol) but the **-vs 0** option streams audio without displaying the client's screen._
+_Note: UxPlay currently only works using the AirPlay screen-mirroring protocol (which streams audio in **AAC** format) (not the AirPlay audio-only  streaming protocol which uses lossless **ALAC** format) but the **uxplay -vs 0** option streams AAC audio using screen-mirroring without displaying the client's screen.
+If the client streams audio using  AirPlay as opposed to AirPlay screen-mirroring, non-AAC data can be seen to be received as input into UxPlay's GStreamer audio-rendering pipeline, but does not get rendered into audio output.
+If someone can adapt the GStreamer audio pipeline to also render these Airplay audio streams, such an enhancement of UxPlay  would be welcome as a Pull Request!_

 UxPlay 1.37 is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.